CobzarencuR/Performance-Analyzer-Extension/README.md

 # How to load the extension:
 + Download the .zip file and extract it
-+ Go to your Extensions or just copy/paste this link chrome://extensions/
++ Go to your Extensions or just copy/paste this link: chrome://extensions/
 + If you're using another browser (ex.
 Edge) just go with edge://extensions/
 + Now click "Load unpacked" and select the folder that contains the extension
 + Pin the extension in the top of your screen for easy access
-+ Go any website and enjoy
++ Go on any website and enjoy

 # Privacy & Security:
 The Performance Analyzer Extension does not collect or store any personal data.
 All performance analysis is done locally on your device, ensuring your privacy and security.